1601-mma2013/Performance-Enhancer/README.md

 1. objectives

-Let the user have the ability to personalise any visual asset displayed on screen to their preferred choice.
+To let the user get the best performance of the pc they are using

 **b.
 Audit**

 1. Business and marketing plans

-To display the frame rate of the sketch, the software also allows the user to change the colour of the display, it records the data flow through the software, user can input data to achieve different outcomes through the textfield.
+Unlock the full potential of the pc.
+Most hard ware are softlocked to perform an action only with limited hardware, this will let the processes run faster using full hardware available

 2.     branding strategy

-Personalizer- the ability to change the background colour when you play with the UI component
+optimiser- the ability to change the performance status

 3.     market/field research

-Rainmeter– a desktop personalizer tool for the user to customise their own personaldesktop, Desktop Theme Manager
+Rainmeter , unpark

 4.     product portfolio plans

-To pick the background colour of the sketch, write on the sketch using the textfield UI component, calculate the frame rate displayed.
+calculate the frame rate displayed

 5.     competitors